MiguelGL/travelplanner/README.md

 - For configuration simplicity, the passwords are stored as the Base64 encoding of a SHA-256 hash.
 But for stronger security storing passwords using BCrypt is advisable.
 - There is no functionality for users to recover their passwords in case they forgot.
 - There is no way to validate email addresses users enter are indeed valid (real).
 An additional step to email these addresses a confirmation link or similar would be a nice improvement.
+- Angular router deactivation guards could be used to prevent user from navigating away from pages where values have been entered and could therefore be lost.